kabilansakthivelu/portfolio/src/data/projects/project-4/index.md

 ---
 category: 'project'
-projectTitle: 'Tasks tracker'
+projectTitle: 'Chat App'
 ---

-A To-Do Tasks Tracker which stores the entered data in local storage and user can specify the completed tasks which will be striked out and delete operation can also be performed.
+A responsive web app for all types of devices to chat with other people.
+Users can perform edit and delete operation on already sent messages and the changes will reflect in real time.

-<a href="https://github.com/kabilansakthivelu/tasks-tracker" target="_blank">Github</a>&nbsp; &nbsp;
+<a href="https://github.com/kabilansakthivelu/chat-app" target="_blank">Source Code</a>&nbsp; &nbsp;
-<a href="https://to-do-tasks-tracker.netlify.app/" target="_blank">Netlify</a>
+<a href="https://react-chatapp-v1.netlify.app/" target="_blank">Live Demo</a>